dylanzenner/greenhouse_gas_emissions_de_pipeline/README.md

 -   The biggest issue I faced during this project was getting the data from the SQS Queue.
 I thought that the data for the messages was in the location of event['Messages'][0]['body'] at first, but it is actually in event['Records'][0]['body'].
 The most confusing thing about this is if you print out the format of the message in your code editor the data will be in event['Messages'][0]['body'], but it is actually in event['Records'][0]['body'].
 This is also buried within the SQS documentation which was kind of frustrating.

--   I feel as if this project was less work because of the utilization of CloudFormation.
-It just made development so much easier.
+-   Development was much easier this time due to the utilization of CloudFomation.
+Being able to spin up/down the entire project in a matter of minutes also saved me a ton of cost.

--   I implemented unit tests again, but this time I think it was significantly harder to come up with unit tests.
-I did not want to test for connections or secret variables which wiped out almost all of the pull_data.py.
+-   I implemented unit tests again, but this time I think it was significantly harder to come up with good unit tests.
+I did not want to test for connections or secret variables, which wiped out almost all of the pull_data.py.
 The only other place I could think of writing test functions was against the database so I implemented those.

 -   I still utilized Amazon QuickSight for the Dashboard this time.
 I did want to go the Tableau route but I have not worked with JDBC drivers before and that is what I needed in order to connect Tableau to S3.
 That is something on my to-do list.
 I did not use Athena because I was not trying to use SQL to query the dataset.

 -   I did want to send error messages to a Slack channel with an SNS integration origionally.
 But, the Slack email integration which gives you a special email address in order to subscribe to notificatioin services (i.e.: SNS) is only available with the paid version of Slack.
 Thus, I decided to go with just sending emails to my personal address.

 -   All in all it was another fun project and I learned a lot.
 I already have the next project planned out.
 It will consist of all the technologies which have been utilized in this project and my last one.
 There will also be some suggestions from the last project which I did not implement in this one.

 ## Features that should be added